es-ude/ElasticNodeMiddleware/README.md

 We split these application functions into two interfaces.
 Unfortunately, this is necessary to avoid cycle dependencies between the elasticnode middleware library and the reconfiguration multiboot avr library.

+### Flash

+### FpgaFlash

+### Interrupt Manager

+The interrupt manager library clears and set interrupts.
+Our interrupts are again implemented for avr.

+### Pin Definition

+The pin definition library defines all pin and register definitions.
+Therefore, all pin and register definitions are at one point in the code.

 ### Reconfigure Multiboot Avr

 The reconfigure multiboot avr library handles the reconfiguration for the FPGA.